antazoey/xamarin-docs/docs/ios/platform/introduction-to-ios7/ios7-ui.md

 We can use the value calculated above to set our `ImageView`'s displacement from the top of the screen, so the whole image is visible:

  [![Example ImageViews displacement from the top of the screen](ios7-ui-images/good2.png)](ios7-ui-images/good2.png#lightbox)

-Refer to the [ImageViewer](/samples/xamarin/ios-samples/ios7-ui-updates/) for a working sample.

 The displacement value is generated dynamically after the View has been added to the hierarchy, so attempting to read `TopLayoutGuide` and `BottomLayoutGuide` values in `ViewDidLoad` will return 0.
 Calculate the value after the View has loaded - for example, in the `ViewDidLayoutSubviews`.